YX-XinYin/YX-XinYin.github.io/_pages/about.md

 Hi, I'm Xin Yin, a third-year master's student at Zhejiang University, under the joint supervision of [Prof. Shibo He](https://person.zju.edu.cn/en/shibohe) and [Prof. Yuanchao Shu](https://yshu.org/).

-My research interests focus on network systems.
-Specifically, I leverage virtualization technologies to optimize virtual switches in data centers.
-In addition, I have research experience in the implementation of deep and reinforcement learning algorithms as well as network systems.
-Therefore, I plan to integrate these areas of knowledge to develop machine learning systems and optimize distributed network architectures for both machine learning inference and training.
+My primary research interest is in network systems.
+Specifically, I leverage virtualization technologies to enhance the performance of virtual switches in data centers.
+Additionally, I have research experience in developing and applying deep learning and reinforcement learning algorithms.
+Therefore, I plan to integrate these areas of expertise to advance machine learning systems and improve the efficiency of distributed network architectures for both model inference and training.

-<span style="color:red">By the way, I am currently applying for a PhD program.
+<span style="color:red">I am currently applying for a PhD program.
 If you have any valuable job recommendations, I would greatly appreciate it.</span>

 # 📖 Publications